Influence of a coronal envelope as a free boundary to global convective dynamo simulations

-The influence of the cooling layer and the coronal envelope seems to penetrate also deeper down and influence the temperature variations in the middle of convection zone.
-The difference in the temperature profiles with the coronal envelope runs can be related to the differential rotation; see \Sec{sec:diff}.
-But the difference between A1 and A1c is not that obvious, because the density and temperature stratifications as well as the differential rotation are rather similar.
+The influence of the cooling layer and the coronal envelope seems to penetrate also deeper down and influences the temperature variations in the middle of convection zone.
+The difference in the temperature profiles caused by the coronal envelope can also influence differential rotation; see \Sec{sec:diff}.

+In the higher $\Rey$ and thus more turbulent Run~A5, the temperature variation is similar to that of the other runs with a coronal envelope.
 The runs with slower rotation (Set~B, not shown here) show a similar behavior, but the latitudinal temperature perturbations are weaker than in the more rapidly rotating runs, due to the reduction of the rotational influence.

-On the solar surface, systematic latitudinal temperature variations have not been seen.
-However, variations in the range of a few Kelvin, so less than 1\% of the surface temperature, are below the measurable range.
+On the solar surface, systematic latitudinal temperature variations have not been observed.
+However, variations in the range of a few kelvin, so less than 0.1\% of the surface temperature, are below the measurable range.
 This value is exceeded in all of our simulations.
-The temperature difference between the poles and equator can influence the differential rotation in the Sun \citep{R89} and in simulations \citep[e.g.][]{WKMB13}.
+The temperature difference between the poles and equator can influence the differential rotation in the Sun \citep{R89} and in simulations \citep[e.g.,][]{MBT06,WKMB13}.